CA21200 - Plant and Machinery Allowances (PMA): meaning of plant and machinery: miscellaneous items that are plant

 Accept that these items are plant:

 - alarm and sprinkler systems,

 - wash basins,

-In general, fixtures and fittings are plant if they are of a permanent and durable nature, that is if they satisfy the 2-year test CA21100, and they were bought for the purposes of the trade.
+In order for fixtures and fittings to be plant they must be of a durable nature, that is they must satisfy the 2-year test CA21100, and they must be apparatus for the purposes of the trade.
 Treat furniture including carpets, curtains and linoleum and items like cutlery, crockery, glassware, linen, kitchen utensils and protective clothing in the same way.